COVID-19 Consumer Resources

 Checking and savings accounts: Banks may offer fee waivers for services like expedited checks and overdraft protection.

-Federal student loans: As of March 13, 2020, interest will be 0% and payments are suspended until January 31, 2021.
+Federal student loans: As of March 13, 2020, interest will be 0% and payments are suspended until at least September 30, 2021.
 Payments are automatically suspended.
 These suspended payments count towards income driven repayment plans, public service loan forgiveness, and loan rehabilitation.
 If income will be low for a considerable amount of time after this period, consider income-driven repayment plans which can be set up by loan servicers.
 Contact the loan servicer to continue to make payments if preferred.
 These provisions are not applicate to private student loans.